LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition: Learning with Knowledge Distillation and Age-Invariant Attentive Distillation

-In order to enhance the student with age-invariant capability while preserving a high accuracy on standard FR, two types of knowledge including Age-invariant Attentive and Angular Knowledge are exploited from different teachers.
-This knowledge is then transferred to the student through Attentive and Angular Distillation procedures as shown in Fig. \ref{fig:ProposedFramework}(a).
-In this way, the first component guides the student to pay more attention to facial regions that are robust against changes across ages, while the second component can teach and supervise its student to obtain the effective final solutions.
+This section firstly describes the general form of the knowledge distillation problem.
+In order to enhance the student with age-invariant capability while preserving a high accuracy on standard FR, the age-invariant and age-sensitive knowledge is exploited.
+This knowledge is then transferred to the student through Age-invariant Attentive procedures as shown in Fig. \ref{fig:ProposedFramework}.
+In this way, the first component guides the student to pay more attention to facial regions robust against changes across ages, while the second component can teach and supervise its student to obtain the effective final solutions.